-We focus on specification languages based on type graphs [7], where the language of a type graph T consists of all graphs that can be mapped homomorphically into T (with potentially extra constraints to extend the framework).
-Many specification formalisms that are usually used in abstract graph transformation [23] and verification, are based on type graphs.
-For instance, shape graphs [20] can be seen as type graphs with additional annotations.
+We focus on specification languages based on type graphs [8], where the language of a type graph T consists of all graphs that can be mapped homomorphically into T (with potentially extra constraints to extend the framework).
+Many specification formalisms that are usually used in abstract graph transformation [25] and verification, are based on type graphs.
+For instance, shape graphs [22] can be seen as type graphs with additional annotations.

-We work with the algebraic double-pushout (DPO) approach to graph rewriting [11], to analyse graph transformation systems.
+We work with the algebraic double-pushout (DPO) approach to graph rewriting [13] to analyse graph transformation systems.
 Since we are interested in the verification of graphs which may model specific systems, the advantage in using DPO lies in the fact that deletion in unknown contexts is forbidden per default.
+Therefore, by using DPO instead of other approaches like single-pushout (SPO), we can ensure that the application of our rules never cause unwanted side-effects, which could lead to inadequate models of the described system.